Cantonese grammar: Aspect markers

 Cantonese has a dedicated habitual aspect marker, 開 hoi1, with no similar counterpart in Mandarin.

 Passives

 In Cantonese, there must always be an agent in a passive, while in Mandarin this isn't the case.
 If there's no known or specific agent, Cantonese must at least use 人 jan4 "someone" as a dummy agent.

 Sentence particles

 It is possible to stack various of such particles one after the other, while Mandarin is restricted to sentence-final 了 and one particle.

 Pronouns

-There is no gender distinction between the third person singulars of he, she and it in spoken or written Cantonese; however in Mandarin, male and female are distinguished with two different characters, 他 for male and 她 for female, as well as 它 for inanimate objects (including plants), 牠 for (non-human) animals, and 祂 for god(s), which all have the same pronunciation.
+There is no gender distinction between the third person singulars of he, she and it in spoken or written Cantonese (佢); however in written Cantonese of formal register, which is similar to Mandarin, male and female may be distinguished with two different characters, 他 for male and 她 for female, as well as 它 for inanimate objects (including plants), 牠 for (non-human) animals, and 祂 for god(s), which all have the same pronunciation.